haberdashPI/german_track/_research/plans.md

 + analyze behavioral data

-## new features
-- filter eeg data using
-  - let's start with something simple: include these features of the sound
-    + N-bank logarithmic filtering of the sound (N = 3-4)
-    + pitch derivative
-    + verify that the pitch outputs from CEDAR are reasonable
-    + test pitch in analysis (seems to work better, maybe step above not needed, worth looking at though)

-  + TODO: reorganize analysis files into a local package
-  + include these features of the EEG
-    + eeg channels
-    + alpha band amplitudes and phases (5-15Hz) in log-frequency bands?
-    + gamma band amplitudes and phases (30-100Hz) in log-frequency bands?
-    + test alpha in analysis
-    + test gamma in analysis

 ## new analysis config
 - do we compare across conditions (with same stimulus and subject)
     - compare decoders across conditions (same stimulus)